IBM/k8-secrets-as-hyperledger-fabric-wallet/README.md

    <APP_URL>/swagger-ui.html
 ```

-At this stage, application will not work as expected because user's certificate is not yet provided.
+At this stage, application will not work as expected because user's wallet is not yet provided.
 Follow the next step for that.

-## 6. Deploy Blockchain user credentials as Kubernetes secret
+## 6. Deploy Blockchain user wallet as Kubernetes secret

-In this step we will make credentials available as secret in the namesoace where the client application is deployed.
-Then application will use those secrets going further to transact with blockchain network.
+In this step we will make wallet available as secret in the namespace in which the client application is deployed.
+Then application will use those secrets further to transact with blockchain network.

 - Update `scripts/env_setup.yaml` with the base64 encoded values of new user.
-Use the values noted in `Step #4`.
+Use the values noted in Step #4.

 - Perform the steps provided under the access tab `IBM Cloud Dashboard -> Clusters -> <your cluster> -> Access` to get access of your cluster(where you have deployed the client application) through kubectl CLI.